 It will keep for up to three months if properly stored in the freezer.
 To thaw the frozen cake, place it still wrapped in the fridge and let it thaw overnight.

-So if you love Lemon or know someone who does why not make this delicious Easy No Bake Lemon Cheesecake, and let me know how it goes.
+So if you love Lemon or know someone who does why not give it a try and indulge in the creamy, tangy goodness of a no-bake lemon cheesecake?
+And of course let me know how it goes.
 Enjoy!

 Easy No Bake Lemon Cheesecake